Nepheline syenite: Petrology

 Nepheline syenites are silica-undersaturated and some are peralkaline (terms discussed in igneous rock).
 Nepheline is a feldspathoid, a solid-solution mineral, that does not coexist with quartz; rather, nepheline would react with quartz to produce alkali feldspar.

-They are distinguished from ordinary basic syenites not only by the presence of nepheline but also by the occurrence of many other minerals rich in alkalis and in rare earths and other incompatible elements.
-Alkali feldspar dominates, commonly represented by orthoclase and the exsolved lamellar albite, form perthite.
+They are distinguished from syenites not only by the presence of nepheline but also by the occurrence of many other minerals rich in alkalis and in rare earths and other incompatible elements.
+In nepheline syenites, alkali feldspar dominates, commonly represented by orthoclase and the exsolved lamellar albite, form perthite.
 In some rocks the potash feldspar, in others the soda feldspar predominates.
 Fresh clear microcline is very characteristic of some types of nepheline syenite.

 Sodalite, colorless and transparent in thin section, but frequently pale blue in the hand specimens, is the principal feldspathoid mineral in addition to nepheline.
-Reddish-brown to black triclinic aenigmatite occurs also in these rocks.
+Reddish-brown to black aenigmatite occurs also in these rocks.
 Extremely iron-rich olivine is rare, but is present in some nepheline syenite.
 Other minerals common in minor amounts include sodium-rich pyroxene, biotite, titanite, iron oxides, apatite, fluorite, melanite garnet, and zircon.
 Cancrinite occurs in several nepheline-syenites.
 A great number of interesting and rare minerals have been recorded from nepheline syenites and the pegmatite veins which intersect them.